raylib-libreria-open-source-para-hacer-videojuegos

 Raylib, Open Source library for making video games

-Raylib is an Open Source library for making video games, designed to be simple and easy to use, and is available on a wide variety of platforms and languages.
+Raylib is an Open Source library for making video games, designed to be simple and easy to use, available on a wide variety of platforms and languages.

-Raylib seeks to move away from more complex and heavy video game solutions and engines, focusing on the most basic and fundamental aspects of video game development.
+Raylib aims to move away from more complex and heavy video game solutions and engines, focusing on the most basic and fundamental aspects of video game development.

-Thus, it eliminates the need for additional dependencies or adding huge video game frameworks or engines to our project.
-It simply works, without the need for great complications, and with an old-school flavor that is appreciated.
+Thus, it eliminates the need for additional dependencies or adding huge frameworks or game engines to our project.
+It simply works, without major complications, and with an old-school flavor that is appreciated.

-Among the fundamental features of the library, we find, logically, the creation of 2D and 3D graphics.
-Its syntax is inspired by Borland BGI graphics and XNA framework.
-It is compatible with accelerated graphics using OpenGL (1.1, 2.1, 3.3, 4.3 or ES 2.0).
+Among the fundamental features of the library we find, logically, the creation of 2D and 3D graphics.
+Its syntax is inspired by Borland BGI graphics and the XNA framework.
+It supports graphics accelerated by OpenGL (1.1, 2.1, 3.3, 4.3 or ES 2.0).

 raylib-2d-example

 In addition to the graphical aspect, raylib incorporates functionalities for simple physics simulation, such as collisions between objects.
-The set of core functions is completed with tools for user input management, such as keyboard, mouse, or gamepad.
+The set of core functions is completed with tools for managing user input, such as keyboard, mouse, or gamepad.

-As we had anticipated, one of the most interesting points is its compatibility with multiple architectures and OS.
+As mentioned earlier, one of the most interesting points is its compatibility with multiple architectures and OSes.
 These include Windows, Linux, macOS, Raspberry Pi, Android, and Web (HTML5).
 In fact, in theory, it should be compatible with any platform that can run C code and has OpenGL graphics.

-As we said, one of the strong points of raylib is its ease of use, compared to other much heavier solutions.
+As we said, one of raylib’s strong points is its ease of use, compared to other much heavier solutions.
 For example, this is what a simple “hello world” developed with raylib would look like.

 #include "raylib.h"